 1885 Edward Walter Maunder

 1891 Thomas Lewis

 1896 Henry Park Hollis

 A second Chief Assistant post was created in 1896 and the First Class Assistant grade changed to that of Assistant.
 The grade of Second Class Assistant was abolished, the five posts (of which three were vacant), being replaced by eight established computers, of which two, initially, were to be at a higher grade.
 The higher grade posts were filled by the existing second class assistants.
 Confusingly, although the three grades (Assistant, Established Computer (Higher Grade) and Established Computer) were correctly refered to in these terms in the Navy Estimates, Christie continued to refer to the Higher Grade Computers as Second Assistants in his anual reports to the Board of Visitors.
 He also continued to use the terms First and Second Class Assistants in the introductions of Greenwich Observations.
 He only ceased both practices in 1904 when the two former Second Class Assistants were promoted to the Assistant Grade.

 A more subtle but significant change, was that entry to the new grade of Established Computer (later renamed Junior Assistant) was restricted to those already in employment as supernumeraries.
-One consequence of this was that between 1923 and 1936 all the Heads of Department were ex-computers.
-This was in complete contrast to the period 1904 to 1917, when all the Heads of Department had had no experience of being a Computer, having been originally appointed to the post of Second Class Assistant as their first appointment.
+One consequence of this was that between 1927 and 1936 all the Assistants and Heads of Department were ex-boy computers.
+This was in complete contrast to the period 1904 to 1917, when all six of the Assistants in post had started work at the Observatory as Second Class Assistants.

 First Class Assistants regraded as Assistants in 1896:

 Henry Park Hollis